-About magdalenepathClaire Sierra, MA, LFT, is the author of The Magdalene Path – Awaken the Power of Your Feminine Soul ©.
-An Arts Therapist and True Purpose™ Master Coach, Claire has guided thousands of women who feel lost & confused about their purpose, to use creative arts to connect to their divine guidance for clarity & confidence about their true path.
+About magdalenepathClaire Sierra, MA, LFT, is the author/founder of The Magdalene Path – Awaken the Power of Your Feminine Soul ©.
+An Arts Therapist, certified True Purpose™ Coach and Reiki Master, Claire has guided thousands of women who feel lost & confused about their purpose, to connect to their divine guidance for clarity & confidence about their true path.
 She’s led creative soul-centered workshops, retreats and private sessions for over 2 decades.
 To support greater re-connection she and her husband recently became proprietors of the Balch Hotel, a boutique destination retreat in the Columbia River Gorge, in Oregon. (visit www.BalchHotel.com) For free resources on your path, go to: www.MagdalenePath.com for sample chapters, meditations, audio interviews and more.

 “This is a ministry not a business.”
 I heard these words clearly from Mary Magdalene one morning, as I was coming out of meditation and prayer.
 Let me share the context for this inspiration.
 As an author, art therapist and spiritual coach I’ve finally begun seeing a sustainable way to supporting women in empowered living through embodiment of the Sacred Feminine through my book, The Magdalene Path.
 It’s taken 8 years and a lot of investment and wrong turns to find an aligned path.
 But dismantling internalized patriarchal programming takes a while (even for me) and I had a recent